When To Fish Michigan Steelhead, Salmon, and Trout.

 Muskegon River Walleye

 We catch walleye in a variety of ways.
-Casting crank baits, soft plastic baits, crawler harnesses, and jigs all put limits of walleye in the cool.
+Casting crank baits, soft plastic baits, crawler harnesses, and jigs all put limits of walleye in the cooler.
 Walleye are poor fighters but, offer excellent table fare, and are Michigan’s best eating fish.
+Best times for Walleye are during July and August.
+We usually pair them with Smallmouth Bass trips during the summer.